Serie A Women

-The Serie A (/it/), also known as the Serie A Women Athora for sponsorship reasons, is the highest league of women's football in Italy.
+The Serie A Women (/it/), also known as the Serie A Women Athora for sponsorship reasons, is the highest league of women's football in Italy.
 Established in 1968, it has been run by the Italian Football Federation (FIGC) since the 2018–19 season, and currently features 12 teams.

 The most successful club in the league's history is Torres, who have won seven times.
 The current Serie A champions are Juventus who have won their sixth title.
 As of the 2022–23 edition, the Serie A is ranked fifth in the UEFA women's coefficient, and the top three teams qualify for the UEFA Women's Champions League.

 The Serie A became fully-professional from the 2022–23 season, removing the salary cap and allowing teams to pay their players a higher wage.
 Women's footballers became the first female athletes in Italy to be fully professional.
 The number of teams also decreased from 12 to 10, though re-increased to 12 teams in the 2025–26 season.